 Learn more about plugins here:

-In addition to being able to correct issues caused by a poorly-constructed web site, WordPress can also help you provide customers with a great user experience.
+In addition to being able to correct issues caused by a poorly-built web site, WordPress can also help you create a great user experience for visitors.

-WordPress provides beautiful and exciting themes that cover all needs and uses and plugins that allow visitors to connect, engage and interact online with you.
-With the right combination of a WordPress website, WordPress themes, plugins and great content, you can create a very rich user experience that will keep your visitors coming back for more.
+WordPress provides beautifully-designed and visually-exciting themes that cover all kinds of uses and applications and functional plugins that allow visitors to connect, engage and interact online with you.
+With the right combination of a WordPress-driven website, WP themes, plugins and great content, you can create a very a highly interactive and engaging user experience that will keep visitors returning for more.

-As we’ve previously stated, consumers nowadays will do research online before they make purchasing decisions.
-If your website isn’t designed with a focus on the customer, these consumers will not return and simply move on to another business with a better website.
+As we’ve previously stated, consumers do research online before making a purchasing decision.
+If your website isn’t designed with customers in mind, these consumers will simply move on to another business with a better website.

-Hopefully, now you have a better understanding of problems that can affect your website and how WordPress can help you build a better online.
-To learn more about using WordPress for a business website please see other posts we have published on this site.
+Hopefully, this article has given you a better understanding of problems that can affect your website and how WordPress can help you build a better online.
+To learn more about the benefits of using WordPress please see our related posts section.